jeffdupont/bootstrap-data-table/README.md

 [Optional] TBI - To be implemented
 + **allowOverflow**: true
 [Optional] Sets the table wrapper to the size of the container and allows the overflow of the table to scroll.
 When disabled, the table will stretch the size of the container and may disrupt the layout of the page.
++ **allowMultipleSort**: false
+[Optional] When this is enabled, the sort array will hold prior column sorts.
+If it's disabled, then only one column will be passed as the sort parameter to the server.
 + **toggleColumns**: true
 [Optional] Displays a toolbar button below the table that pops up a modal allowing you to show and hide select columns.
 The default state of a column can be set in the column properties.
 + **url**: 'data.php'